marshallshen/security_architecture_and_engineering/fall_2014_midterm.md

 4. You’re designing the authentication system for a multi-level secure system.
 The system will hold data at all levels from `Unclassified` to `Top Secret`.
 (For convenience, I’ve included the lattice diagram from class.)

     (a) (10 points) One proposal is to use passwords; that, though, requires a password file.
-One group suggests labeling the password file as <High, PW>; another group suggests hLow, PWi.
+One group suggests labeling the password file as "High, PW"; another group suggests "Low, PW".
 Give one advantage of each possibility
+    (b) (10 points) A third group suggests that passwords alone are a bad idea and that they should be supplemented with a time-based token such as a SecureID card.
+These cards require a database of keys, one per card.
+Again, give one advantage of each of the choices above.